olumideadekunle/mlcohort-webscraping-week2-web-scraping/README.md

 README.md
-Week 3: Database Querying & Exploratory Data Analysis (EDA) 📊 Dataset Used
+Week 3: Database Querying & Exploratory Data Analysis (EDA) Dataset Used

 For this assignment, I used the Titanic Survival Dataset from Kaggle.
-This dataset contains passenger details such as age, sex, ticket class, and whether they survived.
+This dataset contains passenger details, including age, sex, ticket class, and whether they survived.

-🧹 Data Cleaning
+ Data Cleaning

-Removed missing/null values in Age and Embarked columns.
+Removed missing/null values in the Age and Embarked columns.

 Converted categorical features (Sex, Embarked) into numeric form for analysis.

 Standardized column names for readability.

-🔍 Exploratory Data Analysis (EDA)
+ Exploratory Data Analysis (EDA)

 Key insights from the dataset: